 These pages have been created in partnership with Health Education England to form a ‘How To’ guide on involving service users and carers in nurse education.
 The aim is to illustrate the potential and spur readers on to further development of this agenda, rather than insisting on compliance with a set of strict rules or funding conditions.
 These webpages have been co-produced with service users, carers and education staff – and written in real time, so anyone could suggest improvements as the resource develops (view a discussion of this approach to coproduction here and see another example of a website that has been crowd-resourced and crowd-moderated here).

 These pages represent the culmination of the first stage of the work (October 2016 to January 2017) and consists of text and hyperlinks to resources.
-In the second stage, communications specialists will move the resources to a Health Education England website and enhance the presentation so that it looks appealing.
+In the second stage, communications specialists transfereed the resources to a Health Education England website and enhanced the presentation.
+The results can be seen here.